 For bats, the best defense is to stay active at night, thus reducing or eliminating the chance that there is an encounter with a human to begin with.
 As a general rule, bats will always try to avoid any contact with humans (source).
 So, if a bat finds itself trapped inside a house, for example, it’s much more likely to keep flying around trying to find a way out than it is to target a human and dive towards it in an effort to bite.

 How To Not Get Bitten By A Bat

 Even though bats do all they can to stay out of the limelight, it’s still an eventuality that humans will encounter them.
 And, a situation will invariably arise in which a human might receive a scratch or a bite from a bat.
 As mentioned in the introduction, there is good reason to be very concerned if a bat does bite or scratch you.

 Why?
-Well, a 2019 report from the Centers for Disease Control revealed that bats pose a significant rabies infection risk—the biggest rabies risk in the nation, in fact, which means getting near them or attempting to handle them is a very, very bad idea.
-This is why it’s crucial to maintain a cautious respect for bats wherever they are found, whether it’s inside of a mountain cabin or while hibernating in a local cave.
+Well, a 2019 report from the Centers for Disease Control revealed that bats pose a significant rabies infection risk—the biggest rabies risk in the nation, in fact, which means getting near them or attempting to handle them is a very, very bad idea (source).
+This is why it’s crucial to maintain a cautious respect for bats wherever they are found, whether it’s inside of a mountain cabin, the attic in your house or while hibernating in a local cave.